Tezsure/Tezster-CLI/README.md

 #### Complex smart contract

-Copy the Michelson code from the [link](https://www.codepile.net/pile/w5OEK2ro) and paste in a file (eg.- event.tz).
+You need to have a michelson smart contract file.
+You can use this [link](https://www.codepile.net/pile/w5OEK2ro) for reference contract and paste in a file (eg.- event.tz).

 #### Extract Entry Points
 To extract all entry points and its corresponding parameters, run: